ByteBloom-The-Kernels-Team/ByteBloom_Academy/README.md

 ### New Components

 -   *Parser Functions:* Added reusable functions (parseTeamData, parseMenteeData, parsePerformanceData) to read and transform raw CSV files into structured data classes (TeamRaw, MenteeRaw, PerformanceRaw).
--   *DomainBuilder Service:* Implemented the DomainBuilder class to construct the final domain model:
+-   *DomainBuilder service:* Implemented the DomainBuilder class to construct the final domain model:
     -   Builds Team objects from raw data.
     -   Maps Mentee objects to their respective teams.
     -   Links PerformanceSubmission records to each mentee.